AXPZ20 KNHC 092205

 Eastern Pacific High Seas Forecast under AWIPS/WMO headers

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-Scattered moderate isolated strong convection is noted from 12N
+Scattered moderate and isolated strong convection is noted within

-Scattered moderate isolated strong convection was noted from 09N
+14N109W.
+Scattered moderate and isolated strong convection is

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...